RobertFlorinRus/The-Simon-Memory-Game/README.md

 # The-Simon-Memory-Game
-The Simon Memory Game made using HTML/CSS/JS for assignment 2 in my CS230 Web Information Processing Module
+The Simon Memory Game made using HTML/CSS/JS.